-Though civil community has its obscure origins in human interesubjectivity, though it develops imperceptibly, though it decks itself out with more primitive attractions, still it is a new creation.
-The time comes when men begin to ask about the difference between quois and vous, between nature and convention.
-There arises the need of the apologue to explain to the different classes of society that together they form a functional unity and that no group should complain of its lot any more than a man's feet, which do all the walking, complain of his mouth, which does all the eating.
-The question may be evaded and the apologue may convince, but the fact is that human society has shifted away from its initial basis of intersubjectivity and has attempted a more grandiose undertaking.
-The discoveries of practical intelligence, which once were an incidental addition to the spontaneous fabric of human living, now penetrate and overwhelm its every aspect.
-For just as technology and capital formation interpose their schemes of recurrence between man and the rhythms of nature, so economics and politics are vast structures of inter-dependence invented by practical intelligence for the mastery not of nature but of man.

-This transformation forces on man a new notion of the good.
-In primitive society it is possible to identify the good simply with the object of desire; but in civil community there has to be acknowledged a further component, which we propose to name the good of order.
-It consists in an intelligible pattern of relationships that condition the fulfilment of each man's desires by his contributions to the fulfilment of the desires of others and, similarly, protect each from the object of his fears in the measure he contributes to warding off the objects feared by others.
+Though civil community has its obscure origins in human inter-subjectivity, though it develops imperceptibly, though it decks itself out with more primitive attractions, still it is a new creation.
+The time comes when men begin to ask about the difference between yuris and vouss, between nature and convention.
+There arises the need of the apologue to explain to the different classes of society that together they form a functional unity and that no group should stain complain of its lot any more than a man's feet, which do all the walking, complain of his mouth, which does all the eating.
+The question may be evaded and the apologue may convince, but the fact is that human sociexty has shifted away from its initial basis in inter-subjectivity and has attempted a more grandiose undertaking.
+The discoveries of ka practical intelligence, which once were an incidental addition to the spontaneous fabric of human living, now penetrate and overwhelm its every aspect.
+For just as technology and capital formation interpose their schemes of recurrence between man and the rhythms of nature, so economics and politics are vast structures of interdependence invented by practical intelligence for the mastery not of nature but of man.
+In primitive society it is abssible to suppose that the read is simply the about of assile; but in civil commity commity there has to be completed a distinct, interligible odd of order component, which we propose to name the good of order.
+It consists in an intelligible pattern of relationships that sa condition the fulfilment of each man's desires by his contributions the fulfilment of to/the desires of others and, similarly, orotect each from the object of his fears in the measure he contributes to marding off the objects feared by others.
 This good of order is not some entity dwelling apart from human actions and attainments.
 Nor is it any unrealized ideal that ought to be but is not.
 But though it is not abstract but concrete, not ideal but real, still it cannot be identified either with desires or with their objects or with their satisfactions.
 For these are palpable and particular, but the good of order is intelligible and all-embracing.
 A single order ramifies through the whole community to constitute the link between conditioning actions and conditioned results and to close the circuit of interlocked schemes of recurrence.
-Again. economic break-down and political decay are not the absence of this or that object of desire or the presence of this or that object of fear; they are the break-down and decay of the good of order, the failure of schemes of recurrence to function.
-Man's practical intelligence devises arrangements for human living; and in the measure that such arrangements are understood and accepted, there necessarily results the intelligible pattern of relationships that we have named the good of order.
+Again, economic break-down and political decay are not the absence of this or that object of desire or the presence of this or that object of fear; they are the break-down and decay of the good of order, the failure of schemes of recurrence to function.
+Man's practical intelligence devises arrangements for human living; and in the measure that such arrangements are understood and accepted, there necessarily results the intellacible pattern of relationships that we have named any the good of order.